AdvancedCustomFields/docs/actions/acf-input-form_data.md

 ---

 ## Description
+Used for storing hidden inputs, inline scripts and templates.

 This action is called on the ‘input’ page within the `form` element.
-It is helpful in storing hidden inputs, inline scripts and templates.
 It will always be called if ACF fields appear within the form.

 ## Changelog
 - Added in version 5.0.0